zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 $$ \tag{41} C_{u\\_cs}(z, \mathrm{cos}{\theta}) \approx \frac{C_h(z)}{(C_h(z) - 1) \mathrm{cos}{\theta} + 1}. $$

-It's a pretty good approximation, especially considering the cost.
+It is a pretty good approximation, especially considering the cost.

 {{< figure src="/img/chapman_chris.png" caption="*Plot of the approximation of the Chapman function by Christian Schüler for \\(r = 6600\\).*">}}